Greenwolf/social_mapper/README.md

 ### Prerequisites

+Note: On Kali you can now run ./kali-installer.sh from the setup directory.

 As this is a Python3 based tool, it should theoretically run on Linux, ChromeOS ([Developer Mode](https://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices/generic)) and macOS.
 The main requirements are Firefox, Selenium and Geckodriver.
 To install the tool and set it up follow these 4 steps:

 1) Install the latest version of Mozilla Firefox for macOS here: